-Fentanyl was first synthesized in Belgium by Paul Janssen under the label of his relatively newly formed Janssen Pharmaceutica in 1959.
+In 1959, Fentanyl was first synthesized in Belgium by Paul Janssen under the label of Janssen Pharmaceutica.
+It was developed by screening chemicals similar to pethidine (Demerol).

-Fentanyl citrate entered medical use as a general anaesthetic in 1968, manufactured by McNeil Laboratories under the brand name Sublimaze.
+In 1968, fentanyl citrate entered medical use as a general anaesthetic, manufactured by McNeil Laboratories under the brand name Sublimaze.

-In 1978, the Siegfried method was initially described.
+In 1978, the Siegfried method, was initially described and later published on The Hive.
 This method involves the initial synthesis of N-phenethyl-4-piperidone (NPP).

 In 1998, a flavored lollipop of fentanyl citrate mixed with inert fillers was introduced under the brand name Actiq, becoming the first quick-acting formation of fentanyl for use with chronic breakthrough pain.

-In a report published in JAMA Pediatrics, 37.5% of all fatal pediatric cases between 1999 and 2021 were related to fentanyl; most of the deaths were among adolescents (89.6%) and children aged 0 to 4 years (6.6%).
+A report published in JAMA Pediatrics, indicates that pediatric cases between 1999 and 2021 were related to fentanyl.
+Most of the deaths were among adolescents.

-Russian Spetsnaz security forces are suspected to have used a fentanyl analogue, or derivative, to rapidly incapacitate people in the Moscow theater hostage crisis in 2002.
-The siege was ended, but many hostages died from the gas.
+In 2002, Russian Spetsnaz security forces are suspected to have used a fentanyl analogue, or derivative (suspected to be carfentanil and remifentanil), to rapidly incapacitate people in the Moscow theater hostage crisis.
+The siege was ended, but many hostages died from the gas after their health was severely taxed during the days long siege.

-In February 2004, Janssen Pharmaceutica Products recalled one lot of fentanyl (brand name: Duragesic) patches because of seal breaches that might have allowed the medication to leak from the patch.
+In February 2004, Janssen Pharmaceutica Products recalled one lot, and later, additional lots of fentanyl (brand name: Duragesic) patches because of seal breaches that might have allowed the medication to leak from the patch.

-In a 2004 experiment including 189 patients with moderate to severe postoperative pain up to 24 hours after major surgery, 25% of patients withdrew due to inadequate analgesia.
-However, the PCTS method proved superior to the placebo, showing lower mean VAS pain scores and having no significant respiratory depression effects.
+In a 2004 experiment involving 189 patients with moderate to severe postoperative pain, 25% of patients withdrew due to inadequate analgesia.
+However, the PCTS method proved superior to the placebo.

-In 2006, the United States Food and Drug Administration (FDA) began investigating several respiratory deaths related to fentanyl use.
+In 2006, the United States Food and Drug Administration (FDA) began investigating several respiratory deaths related to underestimated duration of action of Fentanyl.

 In February 2008, the ALZA Corporation recalled their 25 μg/h Duragesic patches due to a concern that small cuts in the gel reservoir could result in accidental exposure of patients or health care providers to the fentanyl gel.

-From 2011 to 2021, deaths from prescription opioids remained stable, while synthetic opioid (primarily fentanyl) deaths increased from 2,600 overdoses to 70,601 per year.
+From 2011 to 2021, deaths from prescription opioids remained stable, while synthetic opioid deaths (primarily fentanyl) increased from 2,600 to 70,601 per year.

 In April 2012, the FDA reported that twelve young children had died and twelve more had become seriously ill from separate accidental exposures to fentanyl skin patches.

 In 2012, a highly concentrated (50 mg/mL) transdermal solution, brand name Recuvyra, became commercially available for dogs only.
-It is approved by the Food and Drug Administration to provide four days of analgesia after a single application before surgery.
+It is approved by the Food and Drug Administration to provide four days of analgesia after a single application before surgery and is also approved in Europe.

-In June 2013, the United States Centers for Disease Control and Prevention (CDC) issued a health advisory to emergency departments alerting to 14 overdose deaths among intravenous drug users in Rhode Island associated with acetylfentanyl, a synthetic opioid analog of fentanyl that has never been licensed for medical use.
+In June 2013, the United States Centers for Disease Control and Prevention (CDC) issued a health advisory to emergency departments alerting to 14 overdose deaths among intravenous drug users in Rhode Island.
+These deaths were associated with acetylfentanyl, a synthetic opioid analog of fentanyl that has never been licensed for medical use.

 In July 2014, the Medicines and Healthcare products Regulatory Agency (MHRA) of the UK issued a warning about the potential for life-threatening harm from accidental exposure to transdermal fentanyl patches, particularly in children.

-The United States National Forensic Laboratory estimates fentanyl reports by federal, state, and local forensic laboratories increased from 4,697 reports in 2014 to 117,045 reports in 2020.
+In 2014, the United States National Forensic Laboratory estimated 4,697 fentanyl reports by federal, state, and local forensic laboratories.

-In October 2015, the U.S. Centers for Disease Control (CDC) issued an initial HAN (Health Alert Network) Advisory to prevent fentanyl misuse and fatal overdose.
+In October 2015, the U.S. Centers for Disease Control (CDC) issued an initial HAN Advisory to prevent fentanyl misuse and fatal overdose.

-Beginning in 2015, Canada has seen several fentanyl overdoses.
-Authorities suspected that the drug was being imported from Asia to the western coast by organized crime groups in powder form and being pressed into pseudo-OxyContin tablets.
+Beginning in 2015, Canada experienced a rise in fentanyl overdoses.
+Authorities suspected that organized crime groups were importing the drug from Asia to the western coast in powder form, pressing it into pseudo-OxyContin tablets.
+Traces of fentanyl were also found in other recreational drugs, including cocaine, MDMA, and heroin.

 In 2015, 1,600 kilograms (3,500 pounds) of fentanyl were used in healthcare globally.